simonmichael/hledger_site/src/balancing-the-accounting-equation.md

 ## Common problems
-In practice, you will find quite a number of things in real-life journals can disrupt the accounting equation and cause a non-zero balance.
+In practice, you will find quite a number of things in real-life journals can disrupt the accounting equation and cause a non-zero total.
 Note, this does not interfere with most day-to-day reporting, and many PTA users won't notice it as a problem.
 But, seeing the correct zero total gives added confidence in your bookkeeping, for yourself and others you might be sharing reports with.
 Here are some